DevAdam-k/task-manager/README.md

 ## 👨‍💻 Author

-Created by [Your Name](https://github.com/your_username) as part of a Ruby on Rails technical assessment.
+Created by [DevAdam-k](https://github.com/your_username) as part of a Ruby on Rails technical assessment.

 ---